Supervision

 Supervision from a master AEDP clinician, particularly one trained in AEDP-style supervision, is essential for learning to practice AEDP and developing expertise.
 It provides the guidance, feedback, and support necessary to integrate AEDP principles into your clinical work, refine your skills, and deepen your understanding of the model.
 Through supervision, you gain the confidence and expertise needed to help your patients heal and transform effectively.

-• Receive valuable feedback to refine interventions and ensure fidelity to the model
+• Receiving thoughtful feedback to strengthen interventions and maintain fidelity to the model

 Group supervision is highly encouraged early on: